DragosTrif/covid_xlsx_chart/README.md

-# Small Perl Mojolicious app that reports  Covid-19 cases in Romania by county.
+# Perl Mojolicious lite app that reports  Covid-19 cases in Romania by county.

 ## Backend:
 * Perl